FlippieCoetser/Query/README.md

   WHERE [Id] = '4a0ec243-78ff-4461-8696-c41e7d64e108'
 ```

-4. Delete item in table:
+4. Delete records from a table:
 ```r
   sql <- Query::SQL.Orchestration()